tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![portfolio-monte-carlo-simulation-results](Images/portfolio-monte-carlo-simulation-results.png)

-* The plot shows the different potential performances of the `25–75` weighed portfolio of `TSLA` and `SPHD` over the next three trading years.
+* The plot shows the different potential performances of the `25–75` weighed portfolio of `BB` and `SPHD` over the next three trading years.

   ![portfolio-monte-carlo-simulation-plot](Images/portfolio-monte-carlo-simulation-plot.png)